Terrimarie/shop-/README.md

 In dev tools the site has been tested on all mobile devices, tablets through to laptops and computers.

-Log in as a user SuperUser Hack27ney.
+Log in as a superuser TerriMG tmgrierson@gmail.com password Hack27ney!

 Go to nav bar and select shop clohing, select all clothes.